Salted Caramel Chocolate Truffles

 Salted Caramel Chocolate Truffles are the easiest truffles ever, and can be made with only 3 ingredients!
 They’re impressive, delicious, and a fraction of the price of store bought chocolates!

-And now we have these amazingly delicious Salted Caramel Chocolate Truffles, which are a combination of two of my favorite things in life.
+Salted Caramel Chocolate Truffles are a combination of two of my favorite things in life.
 To say these were easy is an understatement.
 You can practically make them with your eyes closed, and people are still going to flip over them.
-When doesn’t a truffle get somebody excited?

 If you don’t have leftover caramel sauce hanging around and you don’t want to make any, just buy some.
 If you go this route you only have 3 ingredients — caramel sauce, chocolate, and sea salt.
 If you make you’re own, you’ll have a few more ingredients, but these truffles are still terribly easy.